 Roger has presented for BBC South, BBC Breakfast News, BBC 6 o'clock News and News 24.
 In 1998, Roger was signed to BBC Sport and presented the Sydney 2000 Olympics, the World Athletics Championships 2001 in Canada, the 2002 Commonwealth Games, the 2002 European Championships from Vienna and the World Championships from Paris 2003.

-Roger regularly appears on prime-time television, programmes include; A Question of Sport, They Think It's All Over, Strictly Come Dancing, Celebrity Master Chef and GMTV.
-He co-presented the last series of Tomorrow's World and co-presented 4 series of the BBC's award winning City Hospital.
+He regularly appears on prime-time television, programmes include; A Question of Sport, They Think It's All Over, Strictly Come Dancing, Celebrity Master Chef and GMTV.
+He co-presented a series of BBC technology programme Tomorrow's World and four series of the BBC's award winning City Hospital.
 Other shows include SUPERSTARS and Celebrity Mastermind.